 First, let’s consider the power of words.
 Our puny human words can be enormously powerful.
 Cognitive Dissonance Theory in psychology illustrates that words people say to you (whether positive or negative) affect your moods and perhaps can change the outlook of your whole life.
 Anyone can think of a time when words spoken to them altered their attitude and thoughts.
-Moreover, the higher degree of authority in which these words are spoken, the more the words affect reality.
-If a man is on trial for a crime and he says, “I’m innocent,” his words hold little influence on reality.
+Moreover, the higher degree of authority in which these words are spoken, the more the words impact reality.
+If a man is on trial for a crime and he says, “I’m innocent,” his words hold little sway on reality.
 However, as the authority increases to a judge and jury in a court of law stating, “Guilty,” these words actually change reality.
 Whether the accuser likes it or not, the jury’s words dramatically alter his reality.
 By stating the words, “Guilty” that man’s world is transformed as he now has to spend the rest of his life in prison.
 However, if the jury stated the words, “Not guilty” these words would have a profound impact on reality.
 Therefore, certain people’s authority allows their words to significantly transform reality.

 Let’s take another example.
 If I were watching a football game at home and after seeing a sideline catch in the end-zone yelled, “Touchdown,” my words do not have the authority to affect reality in that the play becomes a touchdown and points are added to the scoreboard.
 If, however, a referee who stands in position of higher authority says “No touchdown,” whether I like it or not, the referee’s words of “No touchdown” means no points will be added to the scoreboard.
 So, in many instances we see that words spoken by those in position of authority change reality.

 Now, if our feeble human words can affect reality think how much more God’s words can alter the world.
 In Genesis, the author is showcasing how God speaks creation into existence.
 God says, “Let there be light,” and then there was light.
 Throughout creation God speaks, and his authority creates, and impacts reality in a profound way.
 In fact, if God is ultimate reality and words describe and affect reality, we can say that God is the Word – that which is reality.
 The Apostle John, in fact, does say this directly when he declares, “In the beginning was the Word, and the Word was with God, and the Word was God” (John 1:1).
 Then, John illuminated that Jesus is this very Word (God) in human form, when he stated, “The Word [God] made flesh and dwelt among us” (John 1:14).
-Here, the Word becomes physically present with all of humanity.
+Here, the Word and the power the Word holds becomes physically present with all of humanity.
 Not only does the incarnation make God present, his presence has God’s authority.
 Jesus stated plainly, “All authority on heaven and earth has been given to me” (Matthew 28: 18).
 Therefore, Jesus comes with the exact same authority as God the Father.

 When Jesus speaks, real things happen.
 Jesus said, “Lazarus come out,” and the dead man came out.
 Jesus declared, “Little girl, I say to you rise” And what happened?
 The authoritative words Jesus said affected reality because it reads, “And immediately the girl got up and walked” (Mark 5:42).
 We see how words from the ultimate authority, God, can dramatically affect reality.
 What is fascinating is that Jesus passed this power and authority to have words alter reality to his apostles when he declared, “As the Father has sent me so I send you.”
 (John 20: 21).
 How did the Father send Jesus?
-With all authority of heaven and earth in which his words had a powerful affect on reality.
+With all authority of heaven and earth in which his words had a commanding impact on reality.
 So, now Jesus is transmitting his power to the apostles in which he breathes on them the Holy Spirit (see also Luke 10:16, Matthew 28: 18-19).

 Additionally, the apostles themselves passed on this privilege to their successors (see 1 Timothy 6:20, 2 Timothy 1:6, 13-14, 2:2, Acts 1:20).
 Moreover, if you go back to the letters of the early Church Fathers, you’ll come to the conclusion that this powerful authority has been transmitted in an unbroken chain of succession that is found today with Catholic priests.
-That is, Jesus power of words when he said “This is my body” and “This is my blood,” is transferred down through the ages in the Church precisely so his priests can “do this in memory of me” as he instructed them to do.
-Given all this, we now come to the dramatic conclusion that an ordained priest’s words have the power to alter reality when he speaks during the Mass just as Jesus words altered reality at the Last Supper.
+That is, Jesus’ power of words when he said “This is my body” and “This is my blood,” is transferred down through the ages in the Church precisely so his priests can “do this in memory of me” as he instructed them to do.
+Given all this, we now come to the dramatic conclusion that an ordained priest’s words have the ability to alter reality when he speaks during the Mass just as Jesus words altered reality at the Last Supper.

 The Errors of Human Senses